 Year Three: During the summer, the Fellows take part in externships where they work alongside a healthcare professional who fits their career interests.
 During the final year of the program, students will take part in workshops related to the College search.
 They will receive assistance in such areas as SAT/ACT preparation, assistance with college admissions applications, and career counseling.

 With the exception of off-site field trips and individual externships, all activities will be held at The College of Physicians of Philadelphia (19 South 22nd Street).
-Transit tokens to and from all events will be supplied to the Fellows by the Center for Education.
+SEPTA passes to and from all events will be supplied to the Fellows by the Center for Education.
 Students will also be paid a stipend upon successful completion of the program.

 We are not accepting applications for the Junior Fellows program at this time.